katrintirok/python-environmental-lesson/_episodes/02-starting_with_data.md

 > ## Challenge - datetime objects
 > Add a column with hours to rainfall_df.
 >
-> hint: look up the methods of the _datetime_ package to extract individual date and time elements from the `datetime` column.
+> HINT: look into the documentation of methods for _Pandas Series_ on how to access individual date and time elements from the `datetime` column.
 {: .challenge}